MuhammadKhoshnaw/BasicMVIApp/README.md

 ### Activity

-At the top level we have [BaseActivity](ui/src/main/java/com/khoshnaw/ui/base/activity/BaseActivity.kt) which is not doing much. it is just a good practise to have this class.
+At the top level, we have [BaseActivity](ui/src/main/java/com/khoshnaw/ui/base/activity/BaseActivity.kt) which is not doing much. it is just a good practice to have this class.

 ```
 abstract class BaseActivity : AppCompatActivity()
 ```

-And then we have the [MVIActivity](ui/src/main/java/com/khoshnaw/ui/mvi/MVIActivity.kt) which implements [MVIView](ui/src/main/java/com/khoshnaw/ui/mvi/MVIView.kt) and has two generics for data binding and viewmodel.
+And then we have the [MVIActivity](ui/src/main/java/com/khoshnaw/ui/mvi/MVIActivity.kt) which implements [MVIView](ui/src/main/java/com/khoshnaw/ui/mvi/MVIView.kt) and has two generics for data binding and ViewModel.

 ```
 abstract class MVIActivity<B : ViewDataBinding, V : StandardViewModel<*, *>> :